impulsado/wannaNotes/Writeups/HTB/Very Easy/Crocodile/00 - General.md

 # Resolution
-After checking which ports are open, I make an ftp connection.
+After checking which ports are open, I make an ftp connection using "anonymous" username.
 ```bash
 $ ftp @IP
 ```